Are you ready to burn off that belly fat?

 Tips:

 • A more advanced form of this plank engages your upper body.
-You can try this by performing the plank with arms extended.
+You can try these exercises by performing the plank with arms extended.

 • Using the plank to end the workout gives you a bit of a breather.